artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 1. [Bad] Blocked Deploys

 	If staging is unsafe and this dangerous state is discovered, then top priority is getting a service back into a safe state.
-While working to get a service back to a healthy state, new feature can't be delivered.
+While working to get a service back to a healthy state, new features can't be delivered.

 	In aggregate, this can be a sizeable productivity loss.

 2. [Worse] Unsafe Deploys

 	If staging in unsafe and this dangerous state is not discovered before a production deploy (for example, the unsafe code might be from another team, as described above), then end-users might interact with a service that just isn't working.
 No good.

 3. [Terrible] Fear

 	> Fear is the mind-killer.
 	[Dune][dune-fear-quote]

 	Alright, a bit over the top, but the risk of unsafe or blocked deploys can implicitly or explicitly result in teams shying away from complex work.

 	This avoidable fear might result in increased technical debt or not taking on certain projects.

-It's general bad for business and does not lead to a pleasant work environment!
+	It's generally bad for business and does not lead to a pleasant work environment!

 ## Problem Recap & Review App Introduction